+++

 St. Gregory Palamas fought against both of these misunderstandings about God.

-One the one hand, there were people (like the Bogamils) who thought they could really experience God without the Church.
+On the one hand, there were people (like the Bogamils – basically medieval Pentecostals) who thought they could really experience God without the Church.
 This is like having sex without marriage; it may be real in some sense, but it is not healthy nor is it real in the way that a committed sacramental relationship with God in Church is real.
 They thought they got it, but they didn’t, and their improper understanding led them to accept something less than they should have.

-On the other hand were those (like Barlaam and the Churchians) who thought is was enough to participate in the rituals and sacraments of the Church.
-That the experience of God was not something that was possible, that union with Him through Christ was a metaphor for belief, and that the joy to be had through opening oneself up to the Divine Nature of God was a simple emotion and not a metaphysical or supernatural reality.
+On the other hand, there were those (like Barlaam and the Churchians) who thought that the rituals and sacraments of the Church were the only way to know God.
+They did not believe that it was possible to experience God.
+They believed that the teaching that we are to enjoy union with God through Christ was just a metaphor for belief.
+And they believed that the noetic experience of God that monastic ascetics had when they opened themselves up to the Divine Nature of God was just a simple emotion and not a metaphysical or supernatural reality.
 They thought they got it, but they didn’t, and their improper understanding led them to accept something less than they should have.

 God is real and we were meant to become partakers of His divine nature (2 Peter 1:4).
 We are Orthodox Christians.
 We have not settled for something less than we should.
 We are not just going through the motions when we pray and participate in the rituals of the Church; we are opening ourselves up to God.
 We allow His grace to heal and transform us, and then we offer and share this transforming grace with the world.